unweave/unweave-v1/wip/README.md

 ## Observers and Informers

-Services implement Informers and allow registering Observers.
+Services implement `Informer`s and allow registering `Observer`s.
 Observers correspond to a specific Informer and can implement different behaviors.
 For example, a `ExecStateInformer` watches for state changes in an exec and informs the registered observers.
-A `ExecRunningEmailer` observer can register to the `ExecStateInformer` and send out an email when the exec is running.
+A `ExecRunningEmailer` Observer can register to the `ExecStateInformer` and send out an email when the exec is running.

+**N.B.
+Currently, the implementation of observers and informers assumes exactly one instance of each service.
+To support distributed systems in the future, we'll need to extract the `Observer` and `Informer` interfaces into shared/thread-safe implementations.**